masharp/the-stockade-fcc/README.md

 #The Stockade
   * This is a full-stack web application that tracks the trends of stocks by symbol.
     Displays the trend lines over a selectable time.
 Stock symbols can be added and removed.
     Symbols sync over all clients in real-time.
+The application is currently limited to a maximum of 6 tracked stock symbols due to API constraints.

     Powered by Node.js, React.js, Highcharts, and WebSockets.
 Part of the FreeCodeCamp curriculum.
     A working prototype of this application can be found [here](http://the-stockade.herokuapp.com)